 The Moors were Muslims of Berber descent who came to conquer the Iberian Peninsula in the 8th century under the banner of Islam.
-Their conquests ushered in a long period of Muslim rule in modern-day regions of Spain and Portugal, a period which lasted for nearly 800 years.
+Their conquests ushered in a long period of Muslim rule in modern-day regions of Spain and Portugal, a period that lasted for nearly 800 years.

 The earliest campaign that began the Moorish period in Iberia was launched by Berber military leader, Tariq bin Ziyad, in 711.
-Following rapid success on the battlefield, the Moors would annex a vast portion of Iberia to the Muslim rule.
+Following rapid success on the battlefield, the Moors would annex a vast portion of Iberia to Muslim rule.

-The conquest was followed by a prolonged period of infighting, different kingdoms and caliphate and the ultimate weakening of Moorish political entities.
+The conquest was followed by a prolonged period of infighting, different kingdoms and caliphate, and the ultimate weakening of Moorish political entities.
 This eventually led to the loss of all Moorish territories in Iberia to Christian kingdoms by the end of the 15th century.

 In 711, Tariq bin Ziyad crossed the Strait of Gibraltar and decisively defeated Visigoth King Roger at the Battle of Guadalete.
-This was followed by an eight-year campaign which ended the Visigoth kingdom of Hispania and brought Hispania under Moorish rule.
+This was followed by an eight-year campaign that ended the Visigoth kingdom of Hispania and brought Hispania under Moorish rule.

-By 720, Moorish rule in the region included Seville, Mertola, Granada, Murcia as well as regions in southeast Iberia and the lower Ebro valley.
+By 720, Moorish rule in the region included Seville, Mertola, Granada, and Murcia as well as regions in southeast Iberia and the lower Ebro valley.
 In 718, Muslim armies faced fateful resistance in the Asturian region which would later give birth to the independent Christian kingdom of Asturias.
-Barcelona, Septimania and Narbonne also fell to Moorish rule in 720.
+Barcelona, Septimania, and Narbonne also fell to Moorish rule in 720.

 Although Moors were successful in defeating the might of the Visigoth kingdom, they couldn’t subdue portions to the north and northeast of Iberia.
 One of the notable events in this regard was the Battle of Covadonga which was fought in 722 in the Asturian region in which Pelagius defeated a Moorish army and laid the foundations of the Christian kingdoms of Asturias.